ActivitySim/activitysim/docs/examples.rst

 Python/pandas/numpy expressions, alternatives, and other settings used by each model.
 Some models includes an alternatives file since the alternatives are not easily described as columns in the expressions file.
 An example of this is the ``non_mandatory_tour_frequency_alternatives.csv`` file, which lists each alternative as a row and each columns indicates the number of non-mandatory tours by purpose.
-The  set of files for the example_gondor are below.
+The  set of files for the prototype_mtc are below.
 The :ref:`example_arc`, :ref:`example_semcog`, and :ref:`example_arnor` examples added additional submodels.

 +------------------------------------------------+--------------------------------------------------------------------+